JavierCS/Notes/Swift/TheSwiftProgrammingLanguage/LanguageGuide/Concurrency.md

 show(photos)
 ```

-To call an asynchornos function and let it run in parallel with code around it, write `async` in front of `let` when you define a constant, an then write `await` each time you use the constant.
+To call an asynchornos function and let it run in parallel with code around it, write `async` in front of `let` (async let binding ) when you define a constant, an then write `await` each time you use the constant.

 ```swift
 async let firstPhoto = downloadPhoto(named: photoNames[0])